mattermost/mmctl/docs/mmctl_saml_auth-data-reset.rst

 ::

       --dry-run           Dry run only
-  -h, --help              help for authdatareset
+  -h, --help              help for auth-data-reset
       --include-deleted   Include deleted users
       --users strings     Comma-separated list of user IDs to which the operation will be applied